mdeguzis/SteamOS-Tools/README.md

 * Coming soon

 ## Branches
-There are three main branches at the moment
+There are four main branches at the moment

 `alchemist`
 Alchemist branch.
 Due to Brewmaster being usable now, this branch is not as up to date.